-Boston overlooks the bustling Boston Harbor, and stretches west along the south bank of the River Charles.
+Boston overlooks the bustling Boston Harbor and stretches west along the south bank of the River Charles.
 It’s a jumble of interconnecting commercial and residential districts, most with their own unique personality, history, attractions, and appeal.
-The city’s layout is not particularly intuitive; but each neighborhood has its own logic that is usually dictated by the dependable presence of the water, whether it’s the river or the harbor.
+The city’s layout is not particularly intuitive, but each neighborhood has its own logic that is usually dictated by the dependable presence of the water, whether it’s the river or the harbor.

 The city’s most prominent tourist area is around Boston Common and Faneuil Hall, with many historic sights and waterfront attractions.
 That said, there are key historic sites scattered all throughout the city.
 The best museums and universities are farther away from the center, in various neighborhoods including the Fenway, the Seaport District, and across the river in Cambridge.
 So the truth is there is no one “best” place to stay, but rather many excellent options.

 The West End and the North End occupy the northern tip of Boston, surrounded on three sides by waterways.
-The North End is one of the oldest and most atmospheric parts of the city, its narrow streets packed with rowhouses and history and hearty Italian restaurants, but there are not many accommodation options.
+The North End is one of the oldest and most atmospheric parts of the city, its narrow streets packed with rowhouses, history, and hearty Italian restaurants, but there are not many accommodation options.
 The West End was a similarly vibrant immigrant neighborhood, but it was razed in the name of urban renewal in the 1950s.
 Nowadays there are few reasons to visit the West End, although it is can be an affordable and convenient place to bed down.

 Further south, the heart of the city is the Boston Common, flanked on one side by Beacon Hill and on the other by Downtown and the Financial District.
 With the river at its back door, Beacon Hill is a storied residential neighborhood with unmatched charm, fabulous shopping, and a few swanky hotels.
-Downtown contains the city’s biggest concentration of historic sights and many (mostly upscale) hotels.
-Attractions such as Faneuil Hall, the Freedom Trail, and the Boston waterfront make this a popular area to stay.
+Downtown contains the city’s biggest concentration of historic sights and many upscale hotels.
+Attractions such as Faneuil Hall, the Freedom Trail, and the Boston Waterfront make this a popular area to stay.